icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 ### Market Research

-Survey methods and price discovery technics to find the right price point.
+Survey methods and price discovery techniques to find the right price point.

 - [Jeremy Howard - From Predictive Modelling to Optimization](https://youtu.be/vYrWTDxoeGg?t=542) - “In insurance, the price is the product. (…) How do I change price to make shitload of money?”
 Or how to deliver results (optimal price for a customer) instead of delivering data (calculating a customer's risk, which had been the standard approach used by actuaries previously).